nickbabcock/dropwizard-tls-bench/README.md

 ## Benchmark

-- Install Docker and Docker Compose
+- Install Docker and Docker Compose (at least 1.20)
-- Download and build [nghttp2](https://github.com/nghttp2/nghttp2) if an implementation is not available for your platform
-- Execute `NGHTTP2_DIR=<PATH> ./bench.sh` as a user that can use docker and wait a couple hours
+- Execute `./bench.sh` as a user that can use docker and wait a couple hours
 - Resulting benchmarks will be in `out.csv`
 - Chart of the data can be see in `analysis.R`